This class allows performing hierarchical grouping operations using the Orphanet classification system.

 Should either be

-to roll back to previous class and remove relevant attributes.
+"on"(the default) to convert data.frame intoorpha_dfobject or"off"to roll back to previous class and remove relevant attributes.

 Value